 These are also available to buy from nurseries and can be planted simply by stem cutting.

-Once the plant is established, watering is not required unless it is a very hard summer when some care is needed.
+Once the plant is established, watering is not required unless except during harsh summer when some care may be needed.

-Like Mexican Sunflower or hibiscus, it can grow by itself and does not need much care under favourable conditions.
-On the other hand there are some flowers which require our careful attention and care, which would otherwise dry up, like roses and bougainvillea.
+Like Mexican Sunflower or hibiscus, it can grow by itself and does not need much care under favorable conditions.
+On the other hand, there are some flowering plants that require careful attention and care, which would otherwise dry up, like roses and bougainvillea.

 The plant is of Caribbean origin.
 Its botanical name is Chrysothemis pulchella and belongs to the family Gesneriaceae.